sous-chefs/selinux/README.md

 ## Description

-The SELinux (Security Enhanced Linux) cookbook provides recipes for manipulating SELinux policy enforcement state.
+The SELinux (Security Enhanced Linux) cookbook provided recipes and custom resources for manipulating SELinux policy enforcement state.

+This cookbook is retained only for existing Chef Infra Client 15-17 users that cannot yet move to Chef Infra Client 18 or later.
+It should not be added to new cookbooks.

 SELinux can have one of three settings: